 I have a lot more scattered memories of the series from then on – hanging out in more than one “punk house” watching friends get high and pass the PlayStation controller around playing THPS 2 and THPS 3, feeling deeply disappointed that I couldn’t play an apparently improperly burned copy of THPS 2 on my Dreamcast, that kind of thing.
 It wasn’t until I dove back in with Tony Hawk’s Underground on my original Xbox that I spent any quality time on a Tony Hawk game again.
 THUG was pretty fun, though I don’t remember vegging out on it nearly as deeply as I did with the very first game back on my Nintendo 64.
 That nostalgia is why I was curious about the remaster “Tony Hawk’s Pro Skater HD” which hit XBLA back in 2012, but as I wrote in this blog at the time, while it looked pretty nice, it just didn’t click with me.
 While I’d been tempted to check out other Tony Hawk’s titles, along with other challengers to the throne such as EA’s lauded Skate series, that was about it for me.
 That was, until I heard about all of the hype around this second attempt at a Tony Hawk’s Pro Skater remaster.
 This time with the added addition of THPS 2 levels and even some enhancements from later titles in the series.
 What can I say, I’m a sucker for some good, genuine hype.

 And I’m happy to report that this time around the hype was real and Vicarious Visions’ remaster was a lot more successful than Robomodo had been with Tony Hawk’s Pro Skater HD.
 As soon as I hit The Warehouse, just like riding a bike, I was back in my parent’s living room grinding through the goal list, only with the added benefit of not having to use a fucking N64 controller.
 While it took more than a little practice to be able to meet those “sick score” goals, the game just immediately felt good.
 Real good.
 Of course, it only helps that the remade visuals the game received looked great as well, with obvious effort being placed into staying reasonably faithful to the originals and with a masterful attention to detail.
-The classic soundtracks of THPS and THPS 2 were mostly intact too, with only a few casualties, plus a huge heaping of new tracks that mostly fit in well to give the whole thing some expanded variety.
+The classic soundtracks of THPS and THPS 2 were mostly intact too, with only a few casualties, plus a heaping helping of new tracks that mostly fit in well to give the whole thing some expanded variety.

 “I love customizing my weird THPS doppelganger with sick 80s gear.”